 For a beach lover like me, OBX is paradise.
 Driving the Outer Banks Scenic Byway is a road tripper's dream, and you'll find many miles of off-road beach driving, too.

 In fact, if you feel like driving, you can tie a couple of trips together and visit Carolina Beach, about 4 hours south just before Myrtle Beach, South Carolina.
-Carolina Beach food is pretty awesome, too!
+Carolina Beach restaurants are pretty awesome, too!

-With six towns and 12 coastal villages in OBX to explore, there's even more than beach and food.
+With six towns and 12 coastal villages in OBX to explore, there's even more than beach and good food.
 But, oh, that beach!